 One nice thing about hibiscus is the plant itself.
 It is one of the most beautiful plants you can grow in your garden (or indoors).

-It’s surprisingly easy to grow it, and a blooming hibiscus is really an incredibly beautiful sight!
+It’s surprisingly easy to grow it, and a blooming hibiscus is an incredibly beautiful sight!

 How to Make Hot Hibiscus Tea

-If you have hibiscus growing in your garden, you can harvest your own fresh hibiscus flower for the tea.
-Hibiscus flowers come in many colors, but the red ones are best for making tea.
+If you have hibiscus growing in your garden, you can harvest fresh hibiscus flowers for the tea.
+The flowers come in many colors, but the red ones are best for making tea.

 Here is an excellent video that explains how to harvest hibiscus flowers from your garden and use them for making tea: